weaviate/Verba/README.md

 Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 To get started with deploying Verba using Docker, follow the steps below.
 If you need more detailed instructions on Docker usage, check out the [Docker Curriculum](https://docker-curriculum.com/).

+You can use `docker pull semitechnologies/verba` to pull the latest Verba Docker Image.

+If you want to build the image yourself, you can do so by cloning the Verba repository and running `docker build -t verba .` inside the Verba directory.

 0. **Clone the Verba repos**
    Ensure you have Git installed on your system.
 Then, open a terminal or command prompt and run the following command to clone the Verba repository: